Materials-Consortia/OPTIMADE/optimade.md

 and its attributes (described in section [4.
 API Endpoints](#h.4)) need to be in a dictionary corresponding to the `attributes` field.

 The response MAY OPTIONALLY also return resources related to the primary data in the field.
-However, if `more_data_available` is `true`, then **links** below is MANDATORY for pagination.

 * **links**: [JSON API links](http://jsonapi.org/format/#document-links).
 Each of the below fields is either `null`, a URI string, or an object with **href** and **meta** fields (where **href** is `null` or a URI string).